viveksharma151/MLInboxGuard/README.md

 During development, multiple classification algorithms were tested and compared, including:

-◉ Multinomial Naive Bayes (Final Model) – Achieved highest accuracy and speed for text classification ◉ Logistic Regression – Performed well but slightly lower recall on spam messages ◉ Support Vector Machine (SVM) – High precision, but computationally heavier ◉ Random Forest – Good accuracy but slower and prone to overfitting on small text data
+◉ Multinomial Naive Bayes (Final Model)
+◉ Logistic Regression
+◉ Support Vector Machine (SVM)
+◉ Random Forest

 The models were evaluated based on accuracy, precision, recall, and F1-score, with Multinomial Naive Bayes delivering the best balance of performance and simplicity for text classification.
 The selected model uses TF-IDF vectorization and is deployed via Streamlit for real-time prediction.